belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_LINUX-auto_launch_program_on_boot.md

 ### Step 1: Create a Service File

 In this step, let's create a service file that systemd can use to launch our program.
-After activated, this service is considered as a daemon process.
+After activated, the program launched by this service is considered as a daemon process.

 1. Create a service file in path `/lib/systemd/system/<service_name>.service`, which can very depending on the Linux distribution you are using.
 This is proven to work on both Ubuntu and Raspbian.
     ```bash